 These important benefits can lead to notable savings in taxes, not only for those who wish to enlarge their own agricultural activity, but also for those who wish to invest in a country with a growing agricultural sector.

-This article was originally published in Tuscany’s Grapevine Magazine with the title “Fiscal Benefist for Agricultural Properties”.
+This article was originally published in Tuscany’s Grapevine Magazine and then republished in The Florentine with the title “Fiscal Benefist for Agricultural Properties in Italy”.